ruslanlap/CommunityPowerToysRunPlugin-QuickNotes/README.md

 # Rest of the script remains the same
 ```

+You can also find installation scripts in the [scripts](scripts/) directory.

 ## 🏆 PowerToys Run Plugin Certified

 ✅ **Fully Validated** - Passes all PowerToys Run plugin validation checks